Projets-Formation-DorianP/mds-orme-app/README.md

 <a href="https://trello.com/b/noJXXiYo/mdproject-dev" target="_blank"><img width="180" height="89" src="assets/trello-thumb.png" /></a>

 ### Licence
 This project is licensed under the GPLv3 License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.